19hours/sg-statutes/Acts/Homes for the Aged Act.md

 8\.—(1) On the issue of a licence, the licensee shall pay to the Director a fee of such amount as may be prescribed.

-(2) A licence shall continue in force for a period of two years from the date of its issue, unless it has been previously revoked but may be renewed by the issue of a new licence.
+(2) A licence shall continue in force for a period of 2 years from the date of its issue, unless it has been previously revoked but may be renewed by the issue of a new licence.

 ### Display of licence

 9\.—(1) Every licensee shall cause his current licence to be permanently exhibited in some conspicuous place where it can readily be seen by all persons having access to the premises to which the licence relates.

-(2) Every licensee who contravenes or fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day during which the offence continues after conviction.
+(2) Every licensee who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day during which the offence continues after conviction.

 ### Transfer of licence

 10\.
-On an application in writing signed by the licensee of any home, and by the person to whom the licensee desires to transfer the licence, the Director may, if he thinks fit, either by way of endorsement on the licence or otherwise in writing, transfer the licence to that person, and thereupon that person shall become the licensee of the home.
+On an application in writing signed by the licensee of any home, and by the person to whom the licensee desires to transfer the licence, the Director may, if he thinks fit, either by way of endorsement on the licence or otherwise in writing, transfer the licence to that person, and upon such transfer that person shall then become the licensee of the home.

 ### Transfer or revocation of licence upon death of licensee

-11\.—(1) If the licensee, or the sole surviving licensee, of a home dies, his surviving spouse or any member of his family or any relative shall within 21 days of his death notify the Director of his death, and the Director may, if he thinks fit, either by way of endorsement on the licence or otherwise in writing, transfer the licence to a person nominated for the purpose by the executors or administrators of the deceased licensee, and thereupon that person shall become the licensee of the home.
+11\.—(1) If the licensee, or the sole surviving licensee, of a home dies, his surviving spouse or any member of his family or any relative shall within 21 days of his death notify the Director of his death, and the Director may, if he thinks fit, either by way of endorsement on the licence or otherwise in writing, transfer the licence to a person nominated for the purpose by the executors or administrators of the deceased licensee, and upon such transfer that person shall become the licensee of the home.

 (2) Subject to subsection (4), until the licence is transferred in accordance with subsection (1) or unless the licence is revoked under this section or section 6, the home shall continue to be a licensed home under this Act.

-(3) If the licence is not transferred in accordance with subsection (1) within 3 months after the death of the licensee or of the sole surviving licensee, the Director may, by notice under his hand published in theGazette, revoke the licence and thereupon the home shall cease to be a licensed home.
+(3) If the licence is not transferred in accordance with subsection (1) within 3 months after the death of the licensee or of the sole surviving licensee, the Director may, by notice under his hand published in theGazette, revoke the licence and upon such revocation the home shall then cease to be a licensed home.

-(4) If the Director is not notified of the death of the licensee or of the sole surviving licensee by the end of the period of 21 days after his death under subsection (1), the home shall thereupon cease to be a licensed home.
+(4) If the Director is not notified of the death of the licensee or of the sole surviving licensee by the end of the period of 21 days after his death under subsection (1), the home shall then upon the expiration of that period cease to be a licensed home.

 ### Termination of licence where licensee disposes of home